 James had been a fair enough forger but he didn’t move like a woman would.
 He was always holding his hips at the wrong angle.
 If Arthur was looking for it, he could tell there was something off about her.
 This woman here was perfect.
 Arthur would have bet his life that she was the real deal.

 The mark was sitting in the chair across the table from Arthur and the woman.
 There was a lit candle in a small glass between them, and a basket of bread.
-The restaurant was dimly lit and it looked like an expensive steakhouse from the nineties.
+The restaurant was softened around the edges with dim yellow light and the air smelled like browning butter.
+It looked like an expensive steakhouse from the nineties.

 “Fuck,” the woman next to Arthur muttered under her breath, “Damn.”

-Arthur turned to her, thinking very quickly about what must have happened.
+Arthur turned to her, thinking very quickly about what might be happening.
 “Are you all right…?” he asked.

 His best theory was that another team wanted the information they were trying to extract and had carefully infiltrated the dream just after they’d gone under, sending their forger down with Arthur and hoping he wouldn’t notice the difference.
 It was very clever.
 If Arthur were a little less smart, he’d probably have unknowingly done the infiltrating team’s work for them.